natescode/natescode.com/content/blog/this-that-and-dispatch.md

 ## Dispatch

 Ok.
 So hopefully now `this` is starting to make sense.
-We are now going to take the minecar into the cave of deeper knowledge!
 Let's talk about dispatch!

 First a code example.
 Can you tell me which method will be run?